Battle of Thapsus

 The Battle of Thapsus was a military engagement that took place on April 6, 46 BC near Thapsus (in modern Tunisia).
 The forces of the Optimates, led by Quintus Caecilius Metellus Scipio, were defeated by the forces of Julius Caesar.
-It was followed shortly by the suicides of Scipio and his ally, Cato the Younger, the Numidian king Juba, and his Roman peer Marcus Petreius.
+It was followed shortly by the suicides of Scipio and his ally, Marcus Porcius Cato Uticensis (Cato the Younger), the Numidian king Juba, and his Roman peer Marcus Petreius.

 Prelude

 In 49 BC, the last civil war of the Roman Republic was initiated after Julius Caesar, who saw that his political enemies in Rome were looking to arrest and prosecute him, defied senatorial orders to disband his army following the conclusion of hostilities in Gaul.
 He crossed over the Rubicon river with the 13th Legion, a clear violation of Roman Law, and marched to Rome.
 The Optimates fled to Greece under the command of Pompey since they had not organised an army and were incapable of defending the city of Rome itself against Caesar.
 Led by Caesar, the Populares followed, but were greatly outnumbered and defeated in the Battle of Dyrrhachium.
 Still outnumbered, Caesar recovered and went on to decisively defeat the Optimates under Pompey at Pharsalus.
 Pompey then fled to Egypt, where to Caesar's consternation, Pompey was assassinated.
 The remaining Optimates, not ready to give up fighting, regrouped in the African provinces of Mauretania.
 Their leaders were Marcus Cato (the younger) and Caecilius Metellus Scipio.
 Other key figures from the nobility in the resistance were Titus Labienus, Publius Attius Varus, Lucius Afranius, Marcus Petreius and the brothers Sextus and Gnaeus Pompeius (Pompey's sons).
 King Juba I of Numidia was a valuable local ally.
 After the pacification of the Eastern provinces, and a short visit to Rome, Caesar followed his opponents to Africa.